 Suk and Tamargo showed that the anatomical details in God's neck in Separation of Light from Darkness are unlike those of other necks painted by Michelangelo in the Sistine Chapel or of other necks painted by Michelangelo's contemporaries, such as Leonardo da Vinci and Raffaello Sanzio (Raphael).3

 Suk and Tamargo suggested that Michelangelo concealed a sophisticated image of the undersurface of the brainstem in God's neck and that by following Michelangelo's lines in God's neck, one can outline an anatomically correct image of the brainstem, cerebellum, temporal lobes, and optic chiasm.
-(Wikipedia)
+3

 Why would Michelangelo do this?
 What was his perspective on the painting he was commissioned to produce?
 A growing body of theorists believe it was the artist’s attempt at a clandestine attack on the church’s contempt for science at the time.

 What does this do to your feelings about the image?
 What do you feel?
 Do you want to tell the bears about the scene above them?
 Do you feel sorry that they can’t seen what you can see?
 Do you feel superior because you can see more?

 Tomorrow I will show you some hidden perspectives in a painting by Vermeer.
-Also the works of Diego Rivera and his wife Frida Kahlo will serve as an example that it is unwise to upset an artist and seeing is not believing.
+Also the works of Diego Rivera and his wife Frida Kahlo will serve as an example that it is unwise to upset an artist, and seeing is not believing.